ONLINE REGISTRATION IS NOW CLOSED. YOU MAY STILL REGISTER ONSITE.

 If you are unable to attend the conference sessions, but would like to attend the CAF Hall of Fame Banquet or have a guest who will be attending the meals only.
 Tickets for those individuals and events are available on the registration form as well.
 To attend any one of the day trips, please add that to your registration form, some day trips have an additional cost.

 This year's Wing Staff Conference features three educational "tracks" to help focus the presentations.
 You need not follow a specific track.
 Feel free to mix and match!
 Tracks include: Operational (things you need to know to functions as a unit); Sustainable (how to increase members and revenue); Impactful (how can your unit make a difference in your community).
-Scroll down for a complete session listing and times.
+Click the link below to download the Wing Staff Program.

-8 a.m. – Noon Committee Meetings, Magnolia, I
+8 a.m. – Noon Committee Meetings, Magnolia, III

 1 p.m. – 4:30 p.m.
-Behind the Scenes at Southwest Airlines (Additional ticket required)
+Behind the Scenes at Southwest Airlines THIS TOUR IS FULL

 6:00 p.m.
 Opening Reception, Magnolia II